kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(b\) No employer shall use any individual who meets the definition of covered employee in subpart A of this part to perform a safety-sensitive function listed in subpart F of this part unless that individual is subject to testing for alcohol misuse in accordance with the provisions of that subpart.

-## Subpart D—Part 119 Certificate Holders Authorized To Conduct Operations under Part 121 or Part 135 or Operators Under §91.147 of This Chapter and Safety-Sensitive Employees
+## Subpart D—Part 119 Certificate Holders Authorized To Conduct Operations under Part 121 or Part 135 or Operators Under [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.147   Passenger carrying flights for compensation or hire.|§91.147]] of This Chapter and Safety-Sensitive Employees

 ### §120.31   Prohibited drugs.